Skip to main content

 Prerequisites

-The following lists the infrastructure you need to follow this guide.
+You will need the following infrastructure to follow this guide.

 Equinix Metal: